LunaDevelops/Selene/README.md

 ### `"debugging"`: Selene will start in a custom state, members can view this from within Discord by Selene's status and state.<br />
 ### `"hotfix"`: This commit message tells Selene to send a custom Hotfix ticket in the `#alerts` channel.<br />
-### `"NoAlert"`: This tells Selene not to send any messages anywhere, this is usually used for small fixes or changes that I make, that does not impact members experiences.<br /><br />
+### `"NoAlert"`: This tells Selene not to send any messages anywhere, this is usually used for small fixes or changes that I make, that does not impact members experiences.<br />
+### `"Restart"`: No one should personally call this commit message, this message is received from *inside* her source code.
+It is sent when she happens to restart, whether it be a crash or the daily restart, and the last commit message is too old (no new commits).<br /><br />
 Any message that does not include any of these codewords, tells Selene that she should send a `CHANGELOG` ticket in the `#alerts` channel, the changelog includes both the commit message and a custom message that explains what was changed or added.<br /><br />
 If Selene is unable to retrieve the last commit message for any reason, from being an expired token to being falsely started elsewhere, she will send me an alert from outside her code as well as sending